Need Help? Give us a call.

 Many businesses choose to offer incentives to employees in the form of equity, which is the value of a company in shares.
 It’s possible for LLCs to grant profits interest, which is a right to a portion of the LLC’s future profits and appreciation in value.
 However, LLCs cannot grant stock options or give employees actual shares in the company.
 This could be a disadvantage if you have a startup and are trying to recruit talent.

-C-Corporations are more attractive investment opportunities because they can offer stocks that do not require the holder to pay taxes until the asset is sold.
+C-corporations are more attractive investment opportunities because they can offer stocks that do not require the holder to pay taxes until the asset is sold.
 As an LLC, raising capital from investors requires drawing up more complicated agreements.
 Many investors are much less likely to contribute because the governing contracts of LLCs can vary more widely than C-corporations, which require less effort to assess before investing.

 LLCs with multiple owners, or that are taxed as corporations will need a new employer identification number (EIN) to file federal taxes.
 You’ll also need to set up new business bank accounts to keep track of business income and expenses for tax purposes.
 While this isn’t very hard, having multiple accounts can pose a difficulty when you’re used to only having your personal bank account to manage.
 And once your business has a bank account, it shouldn’t be used for personal deposits or withdrawals.

 While the structure of an LLC allows for pass-through taxation, this means that all income will be taxed at the owner’s personal income tax rates.
 Under current tax law, pass-through entities can claim a 20% business tax deduction, which can lower your tax bill.
 However, you might still end up paying less if you organize your company as a C-corp.
-In addition, members must pay taxes on their share of LLC earnings, even if they are never distributed to them.
-LLCs also aren’t exempt from property taxes like corporations, and LLC owners must pay the full amount of self-employment taxes themselves.
-Corporations can save on self-employment taxes by distributing dividends, which are exempt from self-employment taxes.

 Forming an LLC requires filling out some paperwork and paying some fees, but it is a relatively straightforward process that should be easy with the help of your lawyer and knowledge of your state’s individual requirements.